Penang F.C.: Glory days (1950s – 1970s)

-Stagnation (1980s–mid-1990s)
+Stagnation (1980s – mid-1990s)

 Football Association of Malaysia introduced the Malaysia First Division League in 1982.
 Penang was one of the founding members of the league.
-The first edition of the league saw Penang become the champion.
+The first edition saw Penang becoming the champion.
 In 1983, Penang was the first runner-up of the league.
-After that, the team faced stagnation until the mid-1990s because failed to win any major trophy.
+After that, the team faced stagnation until the mid-1990s and failed to win any major trophy.

-Resurgence (late 1990s–early 2000s)
+Resurgence (late 1990s – early 2000s)

-The glory days came after the team faced the stagnation period for more than 15 years.
-Penang enter into the FA Cup final for the first time in the team history in 1997 and they lost to Selangor.
+The glory days came after more than 15 years.
+Penang entered into the FA Cup final in 1997 and lost to Selangor.
 After the disappointment, Penang won the 1998 Malaysia Super League.
-The team failed to defend the champion as they only manage to get runner-up in 1999.
-The 2000 FA Cup saw Penang lost to Terengganu after a nail-biting penalty shootouts.
-Penang was the runner-up of the top division league in 2000.
-After two consecutive years as the runner-up of Malaysia Super League, Penang become the champion of the league in 2001.
-Penang FA historically won the FA Cup for the first time in 2002 thanks to the goal scored by Gustavo Romero on the 65 minutes.
-Penang first attempt into the Charity Shield saw the team won the trophy after they beat Selangor.
+The team failed to defend the title as they were the runners-up in 1999.
+The 2000 FA Cup saw Penang lost to Terengganu after a nail-biting penalties.
+Penang was the runner-up of the top division in 2000.
+After two consecutive years as the runner-up, Penang become the champion in 2001.
+Penang FA historically won the FA Cup for the first time in 2002.